neurobin/pacget/pacget.md

 **pacget** works the same way as **pacaur** and consequently **pacman**.
 All basic operations are processed with **pacaur** which wraps around **pacman** and thus you can use the same knowledge of **pacman** and **pacaur**.

-**pacget** extends some operations provided by pacaur, such as the search functionality. **pacget**'s `-s` operations searches both the official repo and AUR for the given search term and allows installing packages interactively (kinda like [yaourt](https://github.com/archlinuxfr/yaourt)).
+**pacget** extends some operations provided by pacaur, such as the search functionality. **pacget**'s `-s` operation searches both the official repo and AUR for the given search term and allows installing packages interactively (kinda like [yaourt](https://github.com/archlinuxfr/yaourt)).

 # DEPENDENCIES